jainam12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe - Script to change ownership to a particular format 10-mirror_permissions - Script to copy file permissions 11-directories_permissions - Script to change permissions of all sub dirs
+9-John_Doe - Script to change ownership to a particular format 10-mirror_permissions - Script to copy file permissions 11-directories_permissions - Script to change permissions of all sub dirs 12-directory_permissions - Script to make dir and change its permission at the same time using mkdir -m